-Carbamazepine is an anticonvulsant that works by stabilising electrical activities in nerves and the brain and is a common treatment for epilepsy.
-Patients of Han Chinese and South Asian Indian ancestry should consider genetic screening for HLA-B*1502 allele to assess if they are at higher risk of a severe allergic skin reactions (Stevens-Johnson syndrome).
+Carbamazepine is an anticonvulsant that works by stabilizing electrical activities in nerves and the brain and is a common treatment for epilepsy.
+Before using Carbamazepine, people of Han Chinese and South Asian Indian ancestry should consider genetic screening for HLA-B*1502 allele to assess if they are at higher risk of a severe allergic skin reaction (Stevens-Johnson syndrome).

 Carbamazepine is also used to treat the following conditions: